Revisiting the Lavrentiev Phenomenon in One Dimension

-The exclusion of the Lavrentiev phenomenon is significant in the regularity analysis.
-In fact, in the case of non-autonomous functionals with non-standard growth conditions, where it can obstruct regularity.
+The exclusion of the Lavrentiev phenomenon is significant in the regularity theory of minimizers to variational functionals.
+In the case of non-autonomous functionals with non-standard growth conditions, the presence of the Lavrentiev phenomenon can obstruct the regularity of minimizers and their gradients.
 Recent work has made advances in this area, with studies on double-phase integrals, \((p, q)\)-growth conditions, and higher integrability of minima, as well as comprehensive reviews of these complex variational problems \cite{BalciLars, Baroni, Filippis, Eleuteri, Esposito,Mingione,Zhikov, Zhikov2}.
 Notably, absence of the Lavrentiev phenomenon’s was established without relying on growth conditions or convexity in \cite{Bousquet2023, Bousquet}.
-New studies identify conditions preventing the Lavrentiev gap in both scalar and vectorial cases in the anisotropic setting, under certain balance conditions \cite{Borowski2, Borowski1, koch2023lavrentievgapconvexvectorial}.
+New studies identify conditions preventing the Lavrentiev gap in both scalar and vectorial cases in the anisotropic setting, under certain balance conditions \cite{Borowski3, Borowski2, Borowski1, koch2023lavrentievgapconvexvectorial}.
 Results concerning the absence of the Lavrentiev phenomenon are crucial in researching the stability and convergence of numerical methods.
 This phenomenon can lead to failures in traditional numerical techniques, such as finite element methods, which may struggle to detect singular minimizers.
 This issue was studied in the one-dimensional setting by Ball and Knowles~\cite{Ball_Knowles}, which examined Manià's example to illustrate the phenomenon's impact on numerical methods.
 Similar challenges in higher dimensions are addressed in \cite{Bai_Zhi, Li_Zhi, Sivaloganathan, XU-2011}, which propose more sophisticated numerical methods for simulating the rapid expansion of voids and other complex deformations under tensile stress.